theNorstroem/furoBEC/readme.md

     docker run -it --rm -v `pwd`:/specs thenorstroem/furo-bec build

-> TIPP: If your spectools commands have to access different directories, do not forget to mount them.
+> TIPP: If your furo commands have to access different directories, do not forget to mount them.

 ## Installed Tools